JayHales/HackVCIS-Connectionless-Messaging/technical-specification/SPEC.md

 Through the variety of communication methods messages will propagate through devices via Bluetooth and ultimately through the internet to spread to other devices.

+A device can be wired to another for a wired connectivity.
+Messages, again, can be synced via this method.

 ## Technical implementation
 (1) When the user creates a message some metadata is included.
 The time of sending and a name to describe the sender.
 It will then be encrypted with the public key of the receiver.
 This encrypted data is then wrapped again with more metadata including a unique ID.